 ADAM NICOLLE is a Canadian twelve-year-old boy who likes going to school, playing piano, and practicing karate with his awesome brother Tomas.
 When he isn't doing that, he also enjoys constructing crossword puzzles.
 He is a self-taught constructor and aims to be the youngest New York Times puzzle author by the end of 2014.
 He enjoys wearing bow ties and is known for creating odd puns at odd times.
 So without further ado, "litz" get this party started!

 DAVID STEINBERG has been constructing puzzles since middle school and, at 14, became the then second-youngest constructor to be published in The New York Times under Will Shortz's editorship.
 In addition to the Times, his publishers include the Los Angeles Times, Newsday, Fireball Crosswords, The Chronicle of Higher Education, The Wall Street Journal, Daily Celebrity Crossword, The Orange County Register, BuzzFeed, The Crosswords Club, the American Values Club Crossword, The Jerusalem Post, 10-4 Magazine, and Simon & Schuster.
 At 15 he was named crossword editor of The Orange County Register's 24 associated newspapers; since then, his weekly puzzle feature has expanded its distribution into the associated newspapers of the Riverside County Press-Enterprise (and, until late 2014, the now-defunct Los Angeles Register).
 In the summer of 2012 one of his crosswords was chosen for Twenty Under Thirty, and in September of that year his first book, Chromatics, was published by Puzzazz.
 Another puzzle appeared shortly thereafter in The American Red Crossword Book, and Juicy Crosswords, featuring 72 puzzles he edited for The Orange County Register, was published by Sterling Publishing/Puzzlewright Press in 2016.
 David has received several awards for his work on the Pre-Shortzian Puzzle Project, including XWord Info's 2012 Person of the Year award, a $25,000 Davidson Fellows Scholarship in 2013, and First Place in Quill and Scroll's 2014 International Writing and Photo Contest – Blogging Competition.
 A member of the National Puzzlers' League, David tries to attend as many puzzle events and tournaments as possible and has given talks about crosswords and the Pre-Shortzian Puzzle Project at the American Crossword Puzzle Tournament, the Newport Beach Public Library, the Palos Verdes Peninsula Center Library, and the Silicon Valley Puzzle Fest.
 In the summer of 2015 he was an invited speaker at ideacity, a TED-like annual conference in Toronto billed as "Canada's Premier Meeting of the Minds," and an invited panelist at the Davidson Young Scholars Summit in Reno, where he spoke about the Pre-Shortzian Puzzle Project.
 In the fall of 2015 he taught a course on crosswords to middle and high school students in Stanford University's Splash program, which he offered again in the spring; in early 2016 he had a guest Skype conversation with a crossword class at Wofford College; and in 2017 he was a guest speaker for a Stanford University Linguistics course.
-In addition to directing the project, he has a custom crossword business and attends Stanford University, where he studies computer science and builds crosswords for The Stanford Daily.
+In addition to directing the project, he has a custom crossword business and attends Stanford University, where he has built crosswords for The Stanford Daily.

 I'm ALEX VRATSANOS, an aspiring chemical engineer from Allentown, Pennsylvania.
 I've always been good with words and word puzzles—for example, I've been playing Scrabble since I was about 8 years old.
 I don't remember the first time I solved a crossword, but I was always interested in them . . . the first time I tried making one was in summer 2006, for my middle school's newspaper.
 I succeeded; over the next two and a half years I refined my craft, sending in a puzzle for the first time in February 2009 after finally seeing Wordplay.
 Not surprisingly, it was rejected, and so were my next four submissions; I did not lose heart, though, nor did I lose sight of my personal goal to get a puzzle in The New York Times before I finished high school.
 And, as luck had it, my first published puzzle, published only 12 days after being accepted, ran on the day I graduated high school.